mosal2000/Excel-Kickstarter-Chart/README.md

   * Create a line chart which graphs the relationship between a goal's amount and its chances at success, failure, or cancellation.

-## Submission

-* To submit please save the excel workbook to <https://www.dropbox.com/> then create a sharable link and submit the link to <https://bootcampspot-v2.com/>.

 - - -

 ### Copyright